adnannazir235/LocalStorageDemo/README.md

 Technologies Used:

-> HTML, CSS, JavaScript, Bootstrap
+> HTML, CSS, Bootstrap, JavaScript

 You can view a live demonstration of the project in your browser at the following URL: